 Trevor Jenkins, MSW Online Enrollment Advisor

 Dawn Higgins, MSW Interim Director and Online Coordinator

 Are There Scholarship Opportunities?

-Yes!
-Eastern Kentucky University offers a range of academic scholarships designed to reward scholastic achievement and enhance the University Community through the attraction of academically talented students.
-You can arrange an appointment through the Office of Student Financial Assistance and Scholarships.
-Review "Other Scholarship Opportunities" and the "Online Resources."
+Eastern Kentucky University offers a range of academic scholarships designed to reward scholastic achievement and enhance the university community through the attraction of academically talented students.
+Review scholarship opportunities.

 Through the Kentucky Cabinet for Health and Human Services, we offer a scholarship program that will pay for two years of tuition and expenses for undergraduate students who in turn agree to work for the Cabinet upon completion of the degree.
 It is the public child welfare certification program (PCWCP).

 Scholarship have been created exclusively for social work students.
 Find more information about eligibility and apply for the scholarships online.